kchu25/kchu25.github.io/blog/rnacompete.md

     a_{n1} & a_{n2} & \cdots & a_{nm}
     \end{pmatrix}
 $$
 where each component $a_{ij}$ ​records a quantitative measure (the binding affinity) of how strongly the $i$-th RNA sequence binds to the $j$-th RBP.
 In my opinion, this setup is incredibly powerful, because it naturally allows us to model the binding sites as a *regression* problem (i.e. supervised learning).
-The throughput, i.e. the large number of sequences (rows), is also very important because it allows the model to learn from a diverse range of failures.
+The throughput, i.e. the large number of sequences (rows), is also very important because it allows the model to learn from a diverse range of successes and failures.

 While slightly dated compared to many of today’s hot topics in genomics, I think it’s still worth taking a closer look at how to work with this kind of data.